Working Together for Impact: Converting New Knowledge to Action

 Throughout The Nexus Summit, we are striving to impact health and learning outcomes that matter within your local communities and across our states, regions and countries by testing new ideas, sharing outcomes of new models and advancing interprofessional practice and education.

-During this two-part closing session, Nexus Summit attendees and Moving to Action Launch Party participants will explore key take-aways from the Summit and convert those ideas to action.
+During this closing session, Nexus Summit attendees and Moving to Action Launch Party participants will explore key take-aways from the Summit and convert those ideas to action.

 Working Together for Impact: Converting New Knowledge to Action